 A.6.6.16.3.1 Test purpose and Environment

-The purpose of the test is to verify that the PRS-RSRPP measurement meets the delay requirements specified in clause 9.9.6.6 in an environment with AWGN propagation conditions.
+The purpose of the test is to verify that the PRS-RSRPP measurement meets the delay requirements specified in clause 9.9.6.6 in an environment with two-tap channel.
 Reporting delay test for gapless PRS measurement is conducted assuming that the PRS has higher priority, i.e., state 1, than all other DL signals/channels and is transmitted within active DL BWP of UE.
 Two sub-tests are defined, sub-test 1 is for Nsample = 4 and sub-test 2 is for reduced number of samples NsampleNsample via reducedDL-PRS-ProcessingSamples.
 For sub-test 2 LMF indicates UE to perform PRS measurement with Nsample = 1.
 The cell specific parameters for sub-test 1 and sub-test 2 are defined in Table A.6.6.16.3.1-3.

 The supported test configurations are specified in Table A.6.6.16.3.1-1.